What is Warehouse Logistics?

 Quality Control

 This is an umbrella process that works in parallel with the other operations in warehouse logistics.
 The industrial engineer says, "what is not inspected is neglected."
 Even in well-run, well-designed facilities it is important to do periodic and random checks on the subsystems.
 Periodic inventories of locations help verify location accuracy and material condition.
-Random checks of packages help promote order accuracy and identifies systemic issues before they become business problems.
-Personnel should have refresher training, and, when new equipment and automation is introduced to the warehouse, take the time to ensure that your employees understand how to operate the equipment and what the changes to logistics operations are.
+Random checks of packages help promote order accuracy and identify systemic issues before they become business problems.
+Personnel should receive regular refresher training.
+When new equipment or automation is introduced, it's essential to ensure employees understand how to operate the technology and how it affects overall warehouse logistics operations.

 What's Next?